patrikstaaf/todo-php/README.md

 -   As a user I'm able to mark all tasks in a list as completed with one click.

+-   As a user I'm able to read a welcome email when I've created a new account.

 ## Installation

 1. Clone this repo